hindu-comm/weblogs/manasataramgini/2014/08/2014-08-03_the-fourth-story.md

 gathering at his lecture-hall.
 He began by chanting pieces from various religious texts and stated that lineage of prophets has not ended and he is the latest who would reveal the sole truth, which he termed ‘advaita’, which will bring together the teachings of the upaniShat-s, Zoroaster, Moshe, Jesus Christ, and Mohammad.
 He added that all rituals were futile and only the truth he was going to make known was the basis of ultimate liberation.
 His secretary, Daniel Cooper from Australia added that S108VKBji’s message was no different from the sermon of Jesus on the mount.
 Thus, it went on for more than an hour like a monstrous teratoma of religion replete with narrations of the world-unifying visions of S108VKBji and blatantly staged miracles such as regurgitations of metal ellipsoids, which were called shiva-li\~Nga-s, as also of crucifixes, Bibles and Korans from the maw of S108VKBji.”
-S: “Ghastly\!”
+S: “Ghastly!”
 V: “Then he paused saying ‘sherbet’ and ‘bhog’ would served followed by saMgIt.
 I could take it no longer and told Meghana that I was not going to suffer such lunacy lightly.
 She went nuclear, and I left her and came